GravityPDF/gravity-pdf/README.txt

 See [CHANGELOG.txt](https://github.com/GravityPDF/gravity-pdf/blob/master/CHANGELOG.txt) for v3 changelog history.

 == Upgrade Notice ==

+= 4.0.3 =
+The core PDF templates have been updated to version 1.1.
+If you've previously run the Custom Template Setup make sure you run it again to take advantage of the changes.

 = 4.0 =
 **WARNING**: This major release is not 100% backwards compatibile with v3.
 Review our upgrade guide AND do a full backup before proceeding with the update (https://goo.gl/htd6CK).